michael2008/ME-Live-Doc/docs/trouble-shooting.md

 The possible solutions are:

-Check whether HoloLens and Live Workstation are in the same network environmenet.
+Check whether HoloLens and Live Workstation are in the same network segment.

 Check whether the MeshExpertLiveAgent application is started on HoloLens and restart the application if necessary.